py5coding/py5book/integrations/cairo.md

 Now let's use this in a Sketch.
 Notice we are passing the SVG image path to [](/reference/sketch_convert_image).
-It will read the SVG file, and then the cairosvg library will send it to Cairo for rastorization via cairocffi.
+It will read the SVG file, and then the cairosvg library will send it to Cairo for rasterization via cairocffi.
 The method call returns a `Py5Image` object.

 ```{code-cell} ipython3